2020s in military history: Israel-Palestine-Lebanon-Iran conflict

 On 7 October 2023, the Palestinian militant group Hamas launched a surprise attack on Israel, beginning the Gaza war.
 On 8 October 2023, the Lebanese militant group Hezbollah fired guided rockets and artillery shells at Israeli positions, beginning the 2023 Israel-Hezbollah conflict.
 On 1 April 2024, Israel conducted an airstrike on the Iranian consulate complex in Damascus, Syria, beginning the 2024 Iran-Israel conflict.
 In September 2024, the Israel-Hezbollah conflict escalated into the 2024 Israel-Hezbollah War.
-On 13 June 2025, Israel launched strikes on Iranian nuclear and military facilities, starting the Iran–Israel war, which resulted in a ceasefire after the US attacked Iranian nuclear sites.
+On 13 June 2025, Israel launched strikes on Iranian nuclear and military facilities, starting the Twelve-Day War, which resulted in a ceasefire after the US attacked Iranian nuclear sites.

 Persian Gulf crisis

 In January 2020, the United States assassinated the commander of the Quds Force of the Islamic Revolutionary Guard Corps, general Qasem Soleimani.
 This led to an Iranian missile strike against bases housing US troops in Iraq five days later.
 As a result of expectations of a US retribution, the Iranian air defence system accidentally shot down Ukraine International Airlines Flight 752, killing all 176 people on board.
-The International Maritime Security Construct was setup by the US to prevent Iran from disrupting international shipping in the Strait of Hormuz.
+The International Maritime Security Construct was set up by the US to prevent Iran from disrupting international shipping in the Strait of Hormuz.

 Israel was suspected of being behind at least five explosions and fires at Iranian nuclear sites in the summer of 2020.
 The leading nuclear scientist of the country, Mohsen Fakhrizadeh, was assassinated on 27 November 2020, with Iran blaming Israel for the attack.